boveus/hyrax-wiki/Customizing-Metadata.md

 # NOTE

 Please note that this documentation applies to Sufia 7.
+(It may work for Hyrax, but we have not tested this yet.)

 Table of Contents
 =================